Dr Ann Starasts

 Research most notable

-Easdown, W & Starasts, A 2004, ‘Constructing useful information for farmers– the role of IT’, Invited keynote paper to the 4th International Crop Science Congress, September, 2004, Brisbane.
+Easdown, W & Starasts, A 2004, ‘Constructing useful information for farmers– the role of IT’, Invited keynote paper and address to the 4th International Crop Science Congress, September, 2004, Brisbane.

 Publications in ePrints